yetisno/truecharts/docs/Readme.md

 ## Install
+- Get into FreeNAS using the in-gui console or SSH.
+Run the following commands to install jailman:
 - `git clone https://github.com/Ornias1993/jailman.git`
+- `cd jailman`
-- `cp config.yml.ex. config.yml`
+- `cp config.yml.example config.yml`
-- edit config.yml to reflect your personal settings
+- edit config.yml to reflect your personal settings (optional, see "use")
+- Run one of the commands under "use"

 Thats all.